Career guidance in skill development lacking in SHSs | Ghana News Agency

 Accra, Oct.
 26, GNA – Many Senior High Schools do not have formal career guidance systems to place students on career paths.

-The few that have such systems, do not have trained counselors, Mr Eric Saforo, Team Lead, Innovation and Skills for Youth Opportunity and Transformation in Africa (YOTA), a non-governmental organisation with focus on youth development, has observed.
+The few that have such systems, do not have trained counsellors, Mr Eric Saforo, Team Lead, Innovation and Skills for Youth Opportunity and Transformation in Africa (YOTA), a non-governmental organisation with a focus on youth development, has observed.

 He said the situation was a contributing factor to youth unemployment in the country.

-The Team Lead said because many young people ventured into fields that had less or no opportunities.
+The Team Lead said that many young people ventured into fields that had fewer or no opportunities.

 “One factor important to skill development is career guidance in various fields.
-There is a lot to be done because we have few opportunities for internships and formal apprenticeship.”
+There is a lot to be done because we have few opportunities for internships and formal apprenticeships.”

-He said gender stereotyping had also discouraged many females from venturing into male dominated career fields, adding that guidance and counseling was the best approach to get them into such fields.
+He said gender stereotyping had also discouraged many females from venturing into male-dominated career fields, adding that guidance and counselling were the best approaches to get them into such fields.

-“We are developing curriculum that are not centred around what the industry needs.
-For the SHS level, it is critical that we are involving the private sector,” she said.
+“We are developing curricula that are not centred around what the industry needs.
+For the SHS level, we must be involving the private sector,” she said.

-Madam Iddrissu said a SHS graduate should have employable skills before tertiary education and the objective was to influence policy and bridge the gap.
+Madam Iddrissu said an SHS graduate should have employable skills before tertiary education and the objective was to influence policy and bridge the gap.

 The YES-PACT chapter is an extensive knowledge-sharing network that will offer support for designing and implementing transformation strategies to address youth unemployment and skills deficit.